-Although commercially produced feeds offer a potential option of optimizing feed availability in order to meet the daily requirements of the dairy cow, they are usually costly and some have issues with quality and this has tended to discourage farmers.
-Home made rations can be a solution to the problem of cost and quality.
+Home made rations for dairy cattle can be a solution to the problem of cost and quality.
+Although commercially produced feeds offer a potential option of optimizing feed availability in order to meet the daily requirements of the dairy cow, they are usually costly and some have issues with quality.
+This has tended to discourage farmers.

 In formulating a ration for dairy cows to achieve high levels of milk production, one should aim at providing a diet that contains all nutrients required by farm animals.
 Energy, proteins and minerals are the three essential feed ingredients that are required by the animal for growth, maintenance and for production in terms of milk and/or pregnancy.
 These are generally recognized first in feed rationing.
 Other ingredients include vitamins.
 These should be availed in the required levels for normal functioning of the dairy cow and support milk production.

 Ideally the farmer should provide the cow with home grown feeds to meet its maintenance requirements and any additional nutrients for production should be obtained from concentrates.

 Due to the high costs of bought feeds, the farmer should as much as possible strive to make use of home grown feeds.
 Well prepared hay, maize meal, napier grass, legumes and crop byproducts such as sunflower heads with seed, maize stover/cobs and sweet potato vines can be used in formulating balanced rations on the farm thereby reducing the cost of feeding.